We're Getting Married!

 Paris — a real dream of a city.

-I’ve been so full of nostalgia lately & everything feels so sentimental & I love that this all begins in multiple ways, in Paris.
+I’ve been so full of nostalgia & everything feels so sentimental & I love that this story begins in multiple ways, in Paris.

 They can bring you into their world; introduce you to some of your favorite friendships, experiences & perspectives & become your greatest friend..
 It’s such a beautiful thing & I love how our story goes.